Skip to content

 I’m a data scientist and AI engineer based in Perth.
 I work on applied machine-learning systems - particularly the kind that have to be reliable, explainable, and easy for non-technical people to use.

-FaceGate is a side project I built because the idea kept coming up in conversations with friends who work in the childcare industry — about the trickiness of publishing school photos responsibly.
+I built FaceGate because the same problem kept coming up in conversations with friends who work in the childcare industry - the trickiness of publishing children’s photos responsibly.

 Credentials